-One of our specialties; making large, complex shaped, thick-walled composite sonar domes in a single production run (out of 1 piece!).
+One of our specialties: making large, complex shaped, thick-walled composite sonar domes in a single production run.

-To search underwater, everyone uses sonar technology.
+To search under water, sonar technology is used.
 There are two types: active sonar and passive sonar.
-An active sonar emits a sound, the sound collides with an object, then it reflects and with that data you can determine that something is present and where about.
-A passive sonar does not transmit anything, but only listens to ships or submarines that make noise.
+An active sonar emits a sound: if the sound collides with an object, it bounces back.
+With this data you can determine that something is present and about where.
+A passive sonar emits nothing, but only listens to ships or submarines making noise.

-Warships as frigates usually use active sonars because they themselves (hull, machines and propellers) make too much noise to use the passive sonar properly.
-The under water world is thus a world of sound: the person who is quietest and/or can hear the furthest wins.
+Warships like frigates usually use active sonars, because they make too much noise themselves (hull, machinery and propellers) to use the passive sonar properly.
+So the underwater world is a world of sound: the one who is quietest and/or can hear the farthest, wins.